Alejoboga20/comments-api/README.md

 # Comments API

-- Set a PORT in a .env file in order to run development server
+To run this app add .env file with required env variables

 ## NPM Packages used: